Go Back

 IRC Section 174 & Pilot Models

-Under Section 174, supply costs associated with pilot models used for evaluation or testing are eligible.
-For manufacturers, this means a well-documented business component and a clearly defined pilot model can unlock substantial supply cost credits.
+Under Section 174, supply costs associated with pilot models used for evaluation or testing can qualify.
+Maintaining detailed documentation on pilot model designs and testing phases can unlock substantial supply cost credits.

 ASC 730 Safe Harbor (For Large Manufacturers)

-If your business uses the U.S. GAAP and prepares financial statements, you may qualify for the ASC 730 Safe Harbor method.
-This allows you to use your financial reporting R&D expenses as a base for the tax credit, reducing the burden of detailed project documentation.
+If your business uses U.S. GAAP and prepares financial statements, the ASC 730 Safe Harbor method may simplify your claim.
+It allows the use of financial reporting R&D expenses as a basis for the credit, reducing the administrative burden of project-level tracking.

 Qualified Startup Payroll Offset

-If your company is a qualified small business (less than $5 million in gross receipts and within its first five years of revenue), you can apply up to $500,000 in R&D credits against payroll taxes.
-This is particularly valuable if your business isn’t yet profitable.
+If your company is a qualified small business (under $5 million in gross receipts and within its first five years of revenue), you can apply up to $500,000 in R&D Tax Credits against payroll taxes — even if you’re not yet profitable.

-You’ll need to carefully assess “controlled group” status to ensure combined gross receipts stay under the $5 million cap.
+Be sure to check “controlled group” status to confirm total receipts remain under the $5 million threshold.

 AMT Offset

-For tax years beginning after December 31, 2015, eligible small businesses (those with $50 million or less of gross receipts) may claim the research credit against AMT liability.
+For tax years beginning after December 31, 2015, small businesses with $50 million or less in gross receipts can use the R&D Tax Credit to offset Alternative Minimum Tax (AMT) liability.

 State-Level R&D Credits

-Many states offer their own R&D tax incentives, with some allowing refunds or transfers of credits even if you have no income tax liability.
-Timelines vary, and some states require separate applications; therefore, plan accordingly.
-States like New Jersey and Massachusetts now offer simplified credit calculation methods, making access easier.
+Many states offer R&D tax incentives, with some allowing refunds or transfers even if you owe no income tax.
+Rules vary by state, but programs in New Jersey, Massachusetts, and others have simplified their credit calculations — making access easier.

 Examples of Qualifying R&D Activities

-The scope of qualifying activities is broader than most manufacturers expect.
-To be eligible, your activities must aim to improve a product or process and involve some level of technical uncertainty and experimentation.
-Some common examples of qualifying R&D activities in manufacturing include:
+The scope of qualifying R&D is broader than most manufacturers expect.
+Activities that improve a product or process — while involving technical uncertainty and experimentation — may qualify.

 Improving production efficiency through automation or lean processes